AnthonyCxx/Notes-and-Writeups/Assembly (x86 64-bit)/Instructions.md

 ### Unconditional Jump, _jmp_

 ### Conditional Jumps
-Conditional jumps take the following forms.
+Conditional jumps jump _if_ a condition is true.

 | opcode | jump if |
 | ------ | ------- |